 You Can Harness the Power of Nutrition for Your Bones

-Many in the community have written about their doctors’ negative attitude when they turn down osteoporosis drug prescriptions in favor of the Save Our Bones Program treatment which takes a food based approach.
+Many in the community have written about their doctors’ negative attitude when they turn down osteoporosis drug prescriptions in favor of the Osteoporosis Reversal Program treatment which takes a food based approach.
 But all this changes when their bone density improves.
 That’s when the doctors tell them to continue with the Program.

 Here’s to your knowledge of nutrition and to not falling for mainstream medicine’s confusing schemes!